Arctodus: Limbs

 A. simus compared with a human.

 Researchers have differing interpretations on the limb morphology of Arctodus.
 A comprehensive 2010 study concluded that the legs of Arctodus were not proportionally longer than modern bears would be expected to have, and that bears in general are long-limbed animals, obscured in life by their girth and fur.
 The study concluded the supposed "long-legged" appearance of the bear is largely an illusion created by the animal's relatively shorter back and torso.
 In fact, Arctodus probably had an even shorter back than other bears, due to the necessary ratio between body length and body mass of the huge bear.
-Other researchers, though, argue that the limb bones of A. simus are proportionally longer than those of other bears, leading to a "gracile" appearance.
-Although longer, the proportions still overlap with Ursus, and the limb bones are stouter than in the large-bodied felids (Panthera).
+Other researchers, however, argue that the limb bones of A. simus are proportionally longer than those of other bears, leading to a "gracile" appearance.
+Although longer, the proportions still overlap with Ursus, and the limb bones are stouter than in big cats.
 Rather than for running, these elongated limb bones may have evolved for increased locomotor efficiency during prolonged travel.
-This stiff-legged, swinging gait could have been similar to a polar bear's.
-Some researchers suggest that proportionally longer limbs may be an adaptation for increased vision over tall ground cover in an open habitat, or were used in tearing and pulling down vegetation.
+This stiff-legged, swinging gait could have been similar to that of a polar bear.
+The forelimb morphology of A. simus has been argued to represent the early stages of cursorial evolution, however the lack of distally elongated limbs and elbow morphology discredits this.
+Additional theories suggest that proportionally longer limbs may be an adaptation for increased vision over tall ground cover in an open habitat, or were used in tearing and pulling down vegetation.

-Researchers also disagree when interpreting the humerus of A. simus.
-Sorkin argued that the pronation of the forearm and the flexion of the wrist and digits, and more lightly muscled forelimbs, all of which are crucial to grasping a large prey animal with the forepaws, were probably less powerful in Arctodus than in either the brown bear or in Panthera.
-This is due to a weak medial epicondyle and reduced development of the pronator teres muscle.
-The forelimb of Arctodus could have been in the early stages of cursorial evolution, being capable of more efficient and high-speed, straight-line locomotion (relative to extant bears), and was possibly more adept at pursuing large prey than polar and brown bears.
-Other researchers argue that the epicondyles were still well developed, with this wide range of ulna rotation suggesting that forearms of Arctodus were powerful and could subdue large prey.
-A 2013 examination of Rancho La Brean specimens found that they did not possess distally elongated limbs, which discredited cursoriality.
-Furthermore, the relatively broad humeral and femoral epicondyles were characteristic of diggers and polar bears, and suggested A. simus could have foraged for roots, tubers, and ground squirrels, and/or had developed forelimb muscles to immobilize moving prey.
-The shape of the elbow joint, along with an well-developed medial epicondyle, which forms an angle with the condyle, and shallower olecranon fossa, would have given Arctodus a higher degree of forelimb dexterity.
-Originally evolved to facilitate arboreality, other researchers believe that the terrestrial Arctodus (along with Arctotherium and the giant panda) retained this characteristic to assist in foraging for vegetation.
+Most researchers believe that A. simus had well developed medial humeral epicondyles, facilitating powerful forelimbs, although this has been disputed.
+The relatively broad humeral and femoral epicondyles (being characteristic of polar bears and diggers) supports the idea of powerful forearms capable of subduing large prey, while also suggesting A. simus could have foraged for roots, tubers, and ground squirrels.
+A. simus has also been argued to possess higher degree of forelimb dexterity, due shape of the elbow joint, along with a well-developed medial epicondyle (forming an angle with the condyle), and a shallower olecranon fossa supporting a wide range of ulna rotation.
+While terrestrial, this ancestral trait for arboreality was retained in Arctodus (along with Arctotherium and the giant panda) to either assist in foraging for vegetation, subdue prey, or scavenge carcasses.